 For the purposes of health and safety management any subsidiary of Loughborough University or any company in which officers of Loughborough University may be legally regarded as the ‘controlling mind’ will be regarded as a ‘Department’ under this policy document.

-The Head of Department is responsible to the Dean of Faculty or relevant member of the Executive Management Group for the day-to-day management of health and safety issues in their areas of managerial responsibility.
+The Head of Department is responsible to the Dean of School or relevant member of the Academic Leadership Team for the day-to-day management of health and safety issues in their areas of managerial responsibility.
 See also: Section 3, Statement of Responsibilities.

-The primary vehicle for all Health, Safety and Environment matters is likely to be a Departmental Health and Safety Committee.
-This committee may or may not be formally constituted, depending upon the size and nature of the work of the Department.
+The primary vehicle for all Health, Safety matters is likely to be a School / Departmental Health and Safety Committee.
+The Departmental Health and Safety Committee may or may not be formally constituted, depending upon the size and nature of the work of the Department.
 It is a formal requirement of the University Health and Safety Policy that all Departments have a designated Departmental Safety Officer; the duties of the Departmental Safety Officer being appropriate to the size and activities of the Department.

-Departments are required to formulate Health and Safety Policies, intended to produce a safe working environment and to support and encourage its staff to adopt safe working practices.
+Schools / Departments are required to formulate Health and Safety Policies, intended to produce a safe working environment and to support and encourage staff to adopt safe working practices.
 This policy must reflect the University Health and Safety Policy and explain in practical terms how it will carry out the responsibilities placed upon it by the University Health and Safety Policy.
 See also: Section 3, Statement of Responsibilities.

-Departmental Health, Safety and Environment Committee and the Departmental Safety Officer, who report to the Head of Department, will oversee Health, Safety and Environment matters within that area; liaising with the University Health, Safety and Environment Manager as required.
+School / Departmental Health and Safety committees and the Departmental Safety Officers, who report to the Head of Department, will oversee Health, Safety matters within that area; liaising with the University Health, Safety and Environment Manager as required.

 Tenants, Contractors and Partnerships

-It is the responsibility of those university officers entering into any arrangement or agreement on behalf of Loughborough University to ensure all health and safety responsibilities are clearly specified as an integral part of the arrangement.
+It is the responsibility of those University officers entering into any arrangement or agreement on behalf of Loughborough University to ensure all health and safety responsibilities are clearly specified as an integral part of the arrangement.
 This must include arrangements for two-way communications of hazard identification, risk assessments and emergency procedures; particularly for activities on campus.

-Where university staff will be working under the control of external agencies their line manager will be responsible for ensuring that a satisfactory assessment of all foreseeable risks has been carried out prior to the commencement of the activity.
+Where University staff will be working under the control of external agencies their line manager will be responsible for ensuring that a satisfactory assessment of all foreseeable risks has been carried out prior to the commencement of the activity.

 Further Reading